pitschr/knx-core/README.md

-The default configuration settings used by KNX Client are as per KNX Specification but gives you some freedom to adjust some configurations; e.g. change to use another KNX port which differs from the officially registered KNX port `3671` (at IANA).
+The default configuration settings used by KNX Client are as per KNX Specification but gives you some freedom to adjust some configurations; e.g. change to use another KNX port which differs from the officially registered KNX port `3671` at IANA.

 All KNX Core configurations can be found in: [CoreConfigs.java](src/main/java/li/pitschmann/knx/core/config/CoreConfigs.java)